Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/DynamicAddressablesNetworkPrefabs/README.md

 - Compress Addressable GUID list before it is sent, thus reducing the amount of data being exchanged.

-- Rather than exchanging Addressable GUIDS, the peers exchange a `short` index that would refer to Addressables stored (in some sort of list) in a ScriptableObject, thus drastically reducing the amount of data being exchanged.
+- Rather than exchanging Addressable GUIDS (underlying type `FixedString128Bytes`), the server and clients could instead exchange just a `short` index that would refer to an Addressable stored in some sort of list (potentially in a `ScriptableObject`).
+This would drastically reduce the amount of data being exchanged over the network.

+- This sample does not cover the use-case of using Addressables to load in custom User Generated Content (UGC) and replicating that to other clients.
 <br><br>

 ---